Trump Vows To Help Cruise, Airline Industries Amid Coronavirus Concerns

 Updated at 12:23 p.m.

-President Trump said Tuesday his administration was working with the cruise and airline industries that have been battered by the coronavirus outbreak, as he prepared to travel to Capitol Hill to meet with Senate Republicans to talk about plans to stimulate the economy in the midst of the health crisis.
+President Trump said Tuesday his administration was working with the cruise and airline industries that have been battered by the coronavirus outbreak as he prepared to travel to Capitol Hill to meet with Senate Republicans to talk about plans to stimulate the economy in the midst of the health crisis.

-"We are working very very closely with the cruise industry," Trump said in a meeting with hospital CEOs and executives from the insurance industry.
+"We are working very, very closely with the cruise industry," Trump said in a meeting with hospital CEOs and executives from the insurance industry.
 He added of the airline industry: "We'll be helping them through this patch."

-Travel stocks have been hard hit by the uncertainty over the coronavirus, which has led to conferences to canceled, universities to close and and travel to some nations restricted or barred.
+Travel stocks have been hit hard by the uncertainty over the coronavirus, which has led conferences to be canceled, universities to close and travel to some nations restricted or barred.

-A senior congressional aide confirmed that Trump would meet with the GOP Senators.
+A senior congressional aide confirmed that Trump will meet with the GOP senators.

-On Monday, the president said he'd unveil unspecified "dramatic" policies to counter the economic effects of the outbreak that has sent shivers through the global economy as entire national regions and indeed nations have enforced lockdowns to stem the spread of the disease.
+On Monday, the president said he'd unveil unspecified "dramatic" policies to counter the economic effects of the outbreak that has sent shivers through the global economy as entire national regions and nations have enforced lockdowns to stem the spread of the disease.

 "We are going to take care of and have been taking care of the American public and the American economy," Trump said Monday.